spuder/puppet-gitlab/README.md

 ##Overview

-The [modulename] module installs a fully self contained gitlab server on an ubuntu server
+The gitlab module installs a fully self contained gitlab server on an ubuntu server

 Tested :
 Gitlab 6-0-stable on Ubuntu 12.04